Kinsta hosting provider review

 - daily backups, which are stored for 14 days by default;

-- management redirection (htaccess) through a simpler interface;
+- management redirection (htaccess) through a more straightforward interface;

 - IP blacklist to block spammers;

-- Kinsta CDN (very useful), which allows you to serve images and this is included in the subscription price, usage
+- Kinsta CDN (beneficial), which allows you to serve images, and this is included in the subscription price, usage

 - direct access to server logs.

-So Kinsta Managed WordPress hosting is a really good deal for the demanding WordPress user.
+So Kinsta Managed WordPress hosting is an excellent deal for the demanding WordPress user.